lyteword/chspurgeon-tod/volume-3/psalm-53.md

 ### Verse 4

+> Have the workers of iniquity no knowledge? who eat up my people *as* they eat bread: they have not called upon God.

 *Have the workers of iniquity no knowledge?* They have no wisdom, certainly, but even so common a thing as knowledge might have restrained them.
 Can they not see that there is a God? that sin is an evil thing? that persecution recoils upon a man's own head?
 Are they such utter fools as not to know that they are their own enemies, and are ruining themselves?
 Who eat up my people as they eat bread.
 Do they not see that such food will be hard to digest, and will bring on them a horrible vomit when God deals with them in justice?
 Can they imagine that the Lord will allow them to devour his people with impunity?
 They must be insane indeed.
 They have not called upon God.
 They carry on their cruel enterprises against the saints, and use every means but that which is essential to success in every case, namely, the invocation of God.
 In this respect persecutors are rather more consistent than Pharisees who devoured widow's houses, and prayed too.
 The natural man, like Ishmael, loves not the spiritual seed, is very jealous of it, and would fain destroy it, because it is beloved of God; yet the natural man does not seek after the like favour from God.
 The carnal mind envies those who obtain mercy, and yet it will not seek mercy itself.
 It plays the dog in the manger.
 Sinners will out of a malicious jealousy devour those who pray, but yet they will not pray themselves.

 ### Verse 5

+> There were they in great fear, *where* no fear was: for God hath scattered the bones of him that encampeth *against* thee: thou hast put *them* to shame, because God hath despised them.

 *There were they in great fear, where no fear was.* David sees the end of the ungodly, and the ultimate triumph of the spiritual seed.
 The rebellious march in fury against the gracious, but suddenly they are seized with a causeless panic.
 The once fearless boasters tremble like the leaves of the aspen, frightened at their own shadows.
 In this sentence and this verse, this Psalm differs much from the fourteenth.
 It is evidently expressive of a higher state of realisation in the poet, he emphasises the truth by stronger expressions.
 Without cause the wicked are alarmed.
 He who denies God is at bottom a coward, and in his infidelity he is like the boy in the churchyard who "whistles to keep his courage up."
 For God hath scattered the bones of him that encampeth against *thee.* When the wicked see the destruction of their fellows they may well quail.
 Mighty were the hosts which besieged Zion, but they were defeated, and their unburied carcasses proved the prowess of the God whose being they dared to deny.
 Thou hast put them to shame, because God hath despised them.
 God's people may well look with derision upon their enemies since they are the objects of divine contempt.
 They scoff at us, but we may with far greater reason laugh them to scorn, because the Lord our God considers them as less than nothing and vanity.

 ### Verse 6

+> Oh that the salvation of Israel *were come* out of Zion!
+When God bringeth back the captivity of his people, Jacob shall rejoice, *and* Israel shall be glad.

 *Oh that the salvation of Israel were come out of Zion.* Would God the final battle were well over.
 When will the Lord avenge his own elect?
 When will the long oppression of the saints come to its close, and glory crown their heads?
 The word *salvation* is in the plural, to show its greatness.
 When God bringeth back the captivity of his people, Jacob shall *rejoice, and Israel shall be glad.* Inasmuch as the yoke has been heavy, and the bondage cruel, the liberty will be happy, and the triumph joyous.
 The second advent and the restoration of Israel are our hope and expectation.
 We have attempted to throw into rhyme the last two verses of this Psalm: